 I love baking fall inspired treats.
-For me that includes lots of pumpkin.
-Pumpkin pie is one of my favourite flavours that I must have every fall.
-So far, I’ve been making pumpkin treats weekly.
+Pumpkin pie is one of my favorite fall flavors, and so far I’ve been making pumpkin treats weekly.
 For this guest post I wanted to share with you a pumpkin custard bar that you can serve at your Thanksgiving meal.
-Your family and friends will enjoy the creamy custard, enriched with maple syrup and pumpkin pie inspired spices like cinnamon, nutmeg and ginger.
+Your family and friends will enjoy the creamy custard, infused with maple syrup and pumpkin pie inspired spices like cinnamon, nutmeg and ginger.
 The crust is allergy friendly.
 I made the crust out of coconut flour and it is scrumptious!

 Pumpkin Custard Filling